FREquently asked questions

 A: A few things that you may or may not find different…

 1.)
 Our musicians are in the back out of sight, nobody is on stage unless they are reading, teaching, or preparing for communion.
 2.)
-The sermon (what we call the homily) is a part of our service.
+The sermon (often called the homily) is a part of our service.
 It is not the largest part and usually lasts between 15-25 mins.
 3) We take communion every week.
 4) We read the Bible out loud in every service, usually a section from the Old Testament, the Psalms, the Letters of the New Testament, and the Gospels.

 Q: Can I take Communion?